 At the end of the program, participants will be able to:

-The 44th Annual McGill Ophthalmology Research Day is an Accredited Group Learning Activity (Section 1), as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada and was approved by the Canadian Ophthalmological Society.
-Physicians may claim a maximum of 4.0 hours.
+The 45th Annual McGill Department of Ophthalmology and Visual Sciences Department Research Day is an Accredited Group Learning Activity (Section 1), as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada and was approved by the Canadian Ophthalmological Society.
+Physicians may claim a maximum of 4.15 hours.

 Physicians should only claim credit commensurate with the extent of their participation in the learning activity.

 Through an agreement between the Royal College of Physicians and Surgeons of Canada and the American Medical Association, physicians may convert Royal College MOC credits to AMA PRA Category 1 Credits™.
 Information on the process to convert Royal College MOC credit to AMA credit can be found at www.ama-assn.org/go/internationalcme.